 - 13. While serving a suspension for a violation of the CIAC Disqualification/Ejection Rule, may the coach and/or athlete participate in or attend any game(s) in which the penalty is being served?
-No. The ejected coach and/or athlete are prohibited from attending and being on the premises for all affected games during the suspension.
-In addition, the ejected coach and/or athlete cannot take part in any pre-game practice.
-Any attempt to circumvent the rule will result in further disciplinary action against the coach, athlete or school. - 14.
+No. The ejected coach and/or athlete are prohibited from attending and being on the premises for all affected games during the suspension. - 14.
 May a scrimmage satisfy the next contest disqualification requirement?
 No. - 15.
 When a coach is ejected or disqualified from a contest, where is he/she expected to be for the duration of the contest?